Mechanistic Interpretability as Statistical Estimation: A Variance Analysis: Results

-Table \ref{tab:pooled_resampling} provides a quantitative summary of these results.
-Bootstrap resampling tields the highest structural variance, as indicated by the lowest average Jaccard index (0.561) and the highest CV of the Jaccard index (0.335).
-This suggests that circuits discovered using EAP-IG are highly sensitive to the data used in their identification.
-The circuits discovered under bootstrap resampling also exhibit the highest average circuit error (0.440), indicating that the resulting circuits are not only structurally different but also less faithful to the original model's behavior.
+The circuits discovered under bootstrap resampling also exhibit the highest average circuit error (0.440), indicating that the resulting circuits are not only structurally different but also less faithful to the original model's behavior, i.e., discovered circuits do not generalize well to small data variations.
 In contrast, using a meta-dataset or prompt paraphrasing results in more stable circuits, with higher Jaccard indices (resp.
 0.790 and 0.799) and lower CVs.
-While this suggests that EAP-IG can find more consistent circuits when the data distribution is stable, even with different specific examples, the high variance under bootstrap resampling highlights a critical vulnerability of the method to sampling effects.